TyR1212/password-generator-manager/README.md

 # password-generator-manager
 This is a WinForms application that uses a local database manage a user's passwords.
 The user can save their own custom passwords or use a random password generator.
 The user can also edit or delete their saved passwords.

+This project uses the Dapper package to make sending SQL queries simple.
+The local database is a Microsoft Access file named: "PasswordDB.accdb".
+It must be located in the '~\PasswordManager\bin\Debug' directory.
+You must have the "Access Database Engine (32-bit)" installed before the app can utilize the database.
+Here: https://www.microsoft.com/en-us/download/details.aspx?id=13255